AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Soul Siphon**: In Valfreyja form, Basic ATK siphons extra Disir.
 It has 2 charges, which reset upon casting God Eater.
 Ormr Rune deals extra 100% ATK of Lightning DMG.
 Ulf Rune increases Lightning DMG by 50%. | **Start**
 **Blessing of Valfreyja**: In Valfreyja form, Lightning DMG is increased by 40%.
-After casting Helvegr, Trickster's attack will pull enemies again; After 3s, it will release a blast that deals 2200% ATK of Lightning DMG to nearby enemies, and reconjure Ulf/Ormr/Strix Rune. | 1st
+After casting Helvegr, Trickster's attack will pull enemies again; After 3s, it will release a blast that deals 2200% ATK of Lightning DMG to nearby enemies, and reconjure Ulf/Ormr/Strix Rune. | **Start**
 **Blessing of Nocturne**: Using God Eater increases Charged ATK's Total DMG by 70%, reduces Ultimate's CD by 5s, and increases Ultimate's Total DMG by for 10s.
-Triggering it again resets its duration. | 2nd
+Triggering it again resets its duration. | 1st
-**Blessing of God Eater**: When God Eater hits, a lightning bolt strikes, dealing 5x100% ATK of Lightning DMG to enemies nearby, and fully recharges Strix. | 3rd
+**Blessing of God Eater**: When God Eater hits, a lightning bolt strikes, dealing 5x100% ATK of Lightning DMG to enemies nearby, and fully recharges Strix. | 2nd
 **Blessing of Spirit Servants**: When Garmr/Strix/Linnorm hits, increases Lightning DMG by 8% for 15s.
 It stacks 8 times.
 Triggering it again resets the duration. | No

 !!! note
     This build mainly relies on 2 Ego signets that are necessary to start with: Soul Siphon into Valfreyja.
 Soul Siphon is the signet that will allow FR to chain unlimited Charged ATKs.
 Valfreyja will be your other main source of big damage.
-Then, the other 2 Ego signets that become a huge powerspike for FR are Nocturne and God Eater, gotten through Because of You.
+Then, the other 2 Ego signets that become a huge powerspike for FR are Nocturne and God Eater.

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>